Omkar-Gode/Speech-Emotion-Recognition/README.md

 # Speech-Emotion-Recognition

-Markup: *In this project I have used CREMA-D dataset which is consist of 7,442 original clips from 91 actors.
+* In this project I have used CREMA-D dataset which is consist of 7,442 original clips from 91 actors.
 Actors spoke from a selection of 12 sentences.
 The                sentences were presented using one of six different emotions (Anger, Disgust, Fear, Happy, Neutral, and Sad).

-        *Convolutional Neural Network (CNN) is used to train and predict emotions using speech data which was transformed using Librosa library.
+* Convolutional Neural Network (CNN) is used to train and predict emotions using speech data which was transformed using Librosa library.

-        *After training the model, I made web app for model using flask microframework and deployed it locally.
+* After training the model, I made web app for model using flask microframework and deployed it locally.

-        *Here are screenshots of web app of the model,
+* Here are screenshots of web app of the model,
 ## input page:

 ![Screenshot (128)](https://user-images.githubusercontent.com/105780030/179716358-569af9c5-df0f-42be-8025-ea9707e6960e.png)